-Let’s talk now about clinical illness with the flu: What makes influenza stand out from other respiratory illnesses?
-Well, the term influenza-like illness, or ILI, is used to describe the symptom complex.
+Clinically speaking, what makes influenza stand out from other respiratory illnesses?
+The term influenza-like illness, or ILI, is used to describe the symptom complex.
 There is usually an incubation period of 1 to 4 days between the time the virus is acquired and the time the illness begins.

 Not everyone with ILI has true influenza.
-In fact, there are many viruses that can mimic influenza, and several go by the strains of virus known as para-influenza 1, 2, and 3.
+Many viruses can mimic influenza, and several go by the strains of virus known as para-influenza 1, 2, and 3.
 There are also others.
-Usually ILI begins with a runny nose and upper respiratory congestion for 24 hours.
+Usually, ILI begins with a runny nose and upper respiratory congestion for 24 hours.
 This is while the virus is gaining entry into the surface lining of the nose and mucous membranes of the head.
 In the next 24 hours, a sore throat and headache symptoms begin.
 The headache of true influenza seems to be relatively distinctive compared with other ILI, usually towards the front of the head and with the distinction that moving your eyes back and forth in the sockets elicits discomfort in your eyes.
 Fever usually begins during the second day.

 But this is just the beginning.
 Within the next 24 hours, the virus invades the bloodstream, breaking through the respiratory linings.
-True influenza virus has a propensity to invade muscles, sometimes leading to the agonizing muscle aches, and feeling of inability to move.
+True influenza virus has a propensity to invade muscles, sometimes leading to the agonizing muscle aches and feeling the inability to move.

-In order to fight the virus, the body now starts to mount a higher fever—trying to kill the virus—usually of about 102 to 103 degrees.
+To fight back against the virus, the body starts to mount a higher fever—trying to kill the virus—usually of about 102 to 103 degrees.
 The resetting of the body’s thermostat can often lead to episodes of shaking chills that may feel uncontrollable.

 Learn more about emerging and reemerging diseases